tferrari92/automate-all-the-things/README.md

 # **GITHUB ACTIONS SETUP**

-Before creating our pipelines we need to get a few things set up:<br>
+Before running our pipelines we need to get a few things set up<br>

 ## Get your AWS keys